PrathKothari/Ai_powered_learning_companion/README.md

 # 🧠 CogniSync: AI-Powered Learning Companion for ADHD Students

-**CogniSync** is a React-based application designed to support students with **Attention Deficit Hyperactivity Disorder (ADHD)**.
+**CogniSync** is an application designed to support students with **Attention Deficit Hyperactivity Disorder (ADHD)**.
 The platform leverages **AI and ML techniques** to deliver a **personalized, adaptive, and inclusive learning experience**.
 It aims to enhance **focus, comprehension, and engagement** by combining intelligent task management, customizable UI, and accessibility-first learning tools.

 ---